Eman-Alshaikh/reading-notes/READ_7.md

 ---

 ## Don’t be CONFUSED by BIG O notation anymore!

-the explanations about Big O notation tend to get very mathematical ,this video give you :
+the explanations about Big O notation tend to get very mathematical, this video gives you: :

-:
-- an overview a basic explanation to what is the  Big O notation .
+- an overview of a basic explanation of what is the Big O notation.

-Big O notation is a measure of how long an algorithm takes to do something in its basic level at the most basic level that's what it is that's the time complexity component and the space complexity component of it is how much memory it takes up whilst it's doing it how many of your computer's resources is it allocating to itself in order to do what you've asked of it .
+Big O notation is a measure of how long an algorithm takes to do something in its basic level at the most basic level that’s what it is that’s the time complexity component and the space complexity component of it is how much memory it takes up whilst it’s doing it how many of your computer’s resources is it allocating to itself in order to do what you’ve asked of it.

-- why it's necessary .
+- why it’s necessary.

-it's a way of comparing algorithms with each other and it's a way of finding out how your algorithm will perform once you start send a lot of data at it so most modern computers will be able to process data quickly if you're just using it to process a small amount of data but what becomes really important especially if you're designing something that is mission-critical either for a business that's processing numerous transaction millions of transactions every day or a system that is vital for keeping  patients safe in a hospital or an aeroplane system .
+it’s a way of comparing algorithms with each other and it’s a way of finding out how your algorithm will perform once you start sending a lot of data at it so most modern computers will be able to process data quickly if you’re just using it to process a small amount of data but what becomes really important especially if you’re designing something that is mission-critical either for a business that’s processing numerous transaction millions of transactions every day or a system that is vital for keeping patients safe in a hospital or an airplane system.